awslabs/aws-lambda-redshift-loader/README.md

 Next, run the setup.js script by entering `node setup.js`.
 The script asks questions about how the load should be done, including those outlined in the setup appendix as the end of this document.
+If you are the sort of person who would rather automate this, then you can call the setup module directly by including `common.js` and calling `function setup(useConfig, dynamoDB, s3, lambda, callback)` where `useConfig` is a valid configuration in the form of a DynamoDB Item, and `dynamoDB`, `S3` and `lambda` are all client connections to the respective services.

 Alternatively, you can populate config.json with your configuration values and run `node setup-file.js` to run a setup script that uses a JSON configuration file